Puss in Boots (soundtrack): Development

-Jackman discussed with Chris Miller about the music, a year before signing the project, as there are certain sequences which are informative about the characters, about the environment and about the music style.
+Jackman discussed with Chris Miller about the music, a year before signing on to the project, as there are certain sequences which are informative about the characters, about the environment and about the music style.
 Miller wanted Jackman to write cues for several characters, including those for Puss in Boots and Kitty Softpaws, and individual cues for each characters, during the production.
 On working with Miller, Jackman felt that "He’s good to work with because he has very strong ideas and he expresses them, you know, like a director.
 It’s not his job to be musically trained and describe to me the orchestration he’s looking for or play me a specific piece of music."

 Jackman influenced Spanish and Mexican music for writing the Puss in Boots theme, inspired by Spanish composer Manuel de Falla, as he wanted it to match it with the characteristics of the protagonist.
 Hence, he used several instruments such as guitar, castagnette, accordion and Latin percussion to bring that theme.
 The sounds created from bells and whistles inspired from Ennio Morricone's The Good, the Bad and the Ugly (1966).
 As the film goes into a "fairytale" sequence, the music deviates from the traditional to fantasy music, referencing the music of the Harry Potter films, creating a new symphonic language.
 He said, "the characters and the nature of the story created a really wide and enjoyable palette of musical textures and orchestrations that you could legitimally pursuit and it’s not self indulgent."

 In addition to the folk instrumentation, Jackman added a symphonic orchestra to deliver "grandeur and emotion" as well as the "history in concert music of Spanish influence appearing in a symphonic context".
 The orchestral sound was influenced from the work of Claude Debussy and Maurice Ravel; in addition, he also inspired Duke Ellington's works and George Gershwin's composition for An American in Paris (1951) for jazz music, and English folk music from the likes of Ralph Vaughan Williams and Percy Grainger, which are driven by symphony orchestra.
 To balance the musical tone, he also roped several soloists as "instead of all the cues in the film being grand and symphonic all the time, which would be feel too general, the use of solo instruments can really bring the melodies forward and it makes it closer and more intimate and more individual".
 For the flamenco part, he roped the guitarist duo Rodrigo y Gabriela to create a unique musical style, in addition to contributing for two songs.